 Ben Benedict has been a recognized professional visual artist and arts writer/critic, cultural leader, consultant and activist within London and area since graduating Western University in 1993, a career and lifestyle goal made while serving in the Canadian Armed Forces and having received the Grade 12 English and Chemistry Awards.
 Today his experiences and expertise can be seen throughout South-western Ontario.

-Ben Benedict believes in mentoring and provides a number of professional services to other creative professionals through Benedict Creative Communications, a writing/editing and public relations firm, he established in 2005.
+Ben Benedict believes in mentoring and provides a number of professional services to other creative professionals through Benedict Creative Communications, a writing/editing and public relations firm established in 2005.
 Past clients include business and business professionals, cultural groups, individual artists, sporting and nonprofit organizations, and a Member of Parliament.
 For more information visit Benedict Creative Communications.

 Artist & Mentor Feedback: